Kári Jónsson: College

 Kári joined Drexel University in 2016.
 On 26 December, he was named CAA Rookie of the week after scoring 17 points, including 5 three-pointers, and handing out 8 assists in a game against Quinnipiac University.
 For the season he averaged 10.1 points and 2.0 assists, starting 21 of 28 games.
 He led the CAA by making 43.6% of his three-point shots.

-He left Drexel in October 2017 prior to the start of the 2017–2018 college season, due to personal reasons.
+He left Drexel in October 2017 prior to the start of the 2017–2018 college season, for personal reasons.

 Return to Iceland

-On October 13, 2017, Kári signed with his former team, Haukar, for the rest of the 2017–18 season.
+On 13 October 2017 Kári signed with his former team, Haukar, for the rest of the 2017–18 season.
 On February 20, Kári broke his right thumb on a practice with the Icelandic national team, and was expected to miss up to 4 weeks, including the national team games and the final three games of the regular season.
 On March 8, Haukar defeated Valur in the last game of the regular season and finished with the best record in the league, winning the Division championship and a home court advantage through the playoffs.
 For the regular season, he averaged 19.8 points, 4.5 rebounds and 5.1 assists per game.

 In the first round of the playoffs, Haukar faced Keflavík.
 During game two of the series on 20 March 2018, Kári scored 6 of his 27 points in the last 3.4 seconds in game, giving Haukar an 82–85 victory.
 After being fouled in the act of shooting with 3.4 seconds remaining, he made all three free throws and tied the game at 82–82.
 After a timeout by Keflavík, Haukar stole the inbound pass, allowing Kári to heave up a cross-court shot from his own free throw line that went in, winning the game for Haukar.
 After losing game the next to game, Haukar won the series with a 72–66 victory in game five.
 In the semi-finals, Haukar lost to eventual champions KR in four games.
 For the playoffs, Kári averaged 20.2 points, 4.7 rebounds and 4.6 assists per game.
 Following the season, Kári was named to the Úrvalsdeild Karla Domestic All-First Team.

 Barça Lassa B

-On August 3, 2018, Kári signed a one-year deal with Barça Lassa B of the LEB Oro.
+On 3 August 2018 Kári signed a one-year deal with Barça Lassa B of the LEB Oro.
 On 15 November it was reported that he would miss three months due to an Achilles tendon injury.
 Surgery was performed on both his ankles to remove a portion of his heelbones, to alleviate the pain it was causing to his Achilles tendons.
 Due to the injuries he was forced to miss the rest of the season.